-- If the IO is clear, then this indicates there is a blockage in the service connection on the private property and the IO may be used to provide access for a plumber to clear the blockage.
+- If the IO is clear, this indicates a blockage in the service connection on the private property, and the IO may be used to provide access for a plumber to clear the blockage.

-- If sewage flows out of the IO, this indicates a blockage from outside the property boundary and TasWater should be called to attend.
+- If sewage flows out of the IO, this indicates a blockage outside the property boundary, and TasWater should be called to attend.

 If IO is unknown/inaccessible

-- The property owner is responsible to locate the IO or engage a registered plumber/drainer to install one.
+- The property owner is responsible for locating the IO or engaging a registered plumber/drainer to install one.
 This may require contacting local councils to consult drainage plans.
 Property drainage plans are not kept or maintained by TasWater.

-- may inspect TasWater infrastructure using the IO for the purpose of ascertaining whether a blockage has occurred downstream of the IO (i.e. within the private property owners area of responsibility – private system)
+- may inspect TasWater infrastructure using the IO to ascertain whether a blockage has occurred downstream of the IO (i.e. within the private property owners' area of responsibility – private system)

 - are not permitted to open or otherwise access TasWater infrastructure, such as manholes, without TasWater authorisation

-- are prohibited from performing any construction or maintenance work, including the clearing of blockages on TasWater infrastructure, including the clearing of blockages located within TasWater sewer infrastructure without TasWater authorisation; and must contact TasWater on 13 6992 upon diagnosing a blockage within TasWater’s infrastructure.
+- are prohibited from performing any construction or maintenance work, including clearing blockages on TasWater infrastructure and blockages located within TasWater sewer infrastructure without TasWater authorisation; and must contact TasWater on 13 6992 upon diagnosing a blockage within TasWater’s infrastructure.

 Clearing blockage (private system)

-- In all cases involving hand or machine rodding the plumber must work from the downstream end of the line in an upstream direction and prevent the material causing the blockage entering the TasWater system.
+- In all cases involving hand or machine rodding, the plumber must work from the downstream end of the line in an upstream direction and prevent the material from causing the blockage from entering the TasWater system.

 If determined the blockage is in the TasWater system

-If it is agreed the blockage is in the TasWater system and TasWater authorises the work, the plumbers invoice must be sent to TasWater and be fully itemised to include:
+Suppose it is agreed the blockage is in the TasWater system and TasWater authorises the work.
+In that case, the plumber's invoice must be sent to TasWater and be fully itemised to include the following:

 - The TasWater contact person,